mesoform/postgres-replication/README.md

 A database container `ab123c4d56e7` was created on `28012021` and backups were pushed to GCS bucket `gs://postgresql13/wal-g` The created backup named `ab123c4d56e7-28012021` can be restored from the specified GCS bucket name.

-See the example in docker-compose-restore.yml where the restore parameters RESTORE_BACKUP and BACKUP_NAME have been added to the master database:
+See the example below where the restore parameters RESTORE_BACKUP and BACKUP_NAME have been added to the master database on the `docker-compose-example.yml` file:

 ```
 version: "3.7"